mad1982max/CrackYour1TI/HTML_MEDIUM.md

 11. Reduce the Number of Plugins
 12. Use Website Caching

-# 7. What does async and defer refer in script tag?
-Describe the difference between <script>, <script async> and <script defer>
+# 2. What does async and defer refer in script tag?
+Describe the difference between "script", "script async" and "script defer"

 - **script**